 - Read the book quickly to gather the most important idea or ideas the book is around to.
 Then draw a conceptual map for the various sections or chapters to show how they connect to the main idea.
 Use this material to put together your summary.

-Remember that you don’t have to follow the same logical or chronological order of the book: you can start with the most important topic or idea and then go in further detail, or you could group topics, or you could follow any order (chronological, narrative, logical) that allows you to sum up the book or the text without loss of relevant information.
+Remember that you are not required to follow the same logical or chronological order of the book: you can begin with the most important topic or idea and then go into more detail, or you can group topics, or you can follow any order (chronological, narrative, logical) that allows you to summarise the book or text without losing relevant information.

-Remember also that a summary is not a review: NEVER insert your ideas, personal opinions, or argumentations into a summary.
-A summary should be neutral and impartial.
+Also, keep in mind that a summary is not a review: NEVER include your thoughts, personal beliefs, or arguments in a summary.
+A summary should be objective and neutral.

 Benefits of summarizing